 It wasn’t until three (3) years after owning this home that we had granite countertops installed.
 So you can see that each update was overtime so we didn’t have to spend a huge chunk of money at one time.

-Living Room/Family Room
+Living Room/Family Room Before and After

 In the family room, I whitewashed the fireplace, painted the walls, and added curtains.
 What a difference that made!